 1) Suboxone is more addicting than heroin.

 Suboxone is not an addictive drug.
 Yes, it is an opioid, by definition.
 However, buprenorphine, the partial opioid agonist/antagonist ingredient of Suboxone, is unique in its actions.
 It does not work in the same manner as other opioids.
 Buprenorphine blocks opioid receptors, and while it is blocking, it partially activates the receptor.
-Most opioids bounce on and off of opioid receptors, stimulating them with each binding.
+Unlike buprenorphine, most opioids bounce on and off of opioid receptors, stimulating them with each binding.

 An analogy that I have used to explain the difference between buprenorphine and other opioids is one that involves misbehaving children on an elevator.
 Imagine a group of kids riding an elevator in an office building.
 They recklessly keep pushing all of the buttons over and over again.
 All of the buttons light up, and the lift stops at every floor.
 These children represent typical opioid molecules.
 The elevator buttons are the opioid receptors.